How to Sell a Chrome Extension and Make $4,012 From Google in Just 7 Days

 I don't have the full plan for paid traffic fleshed out, but I do plan on testing some ads.
 This could be Facebook ads, Youtube ads, or Google Adwords.

-However, my theory is that this is a low enough entry product that I should be able to develop a paid traffic funnel to a wider audience that might be willing to try buying and selling textbooks online.
+However, my theory is that this is a low enough entry product that I should be able to develop a paid traffic funnel to a wider audience that might be willing to try buying and selling textbooks online, which may be the best way to scale Chrome extensions.

 I likely won't have anything running for a month or so, but I'll keep you posted to let you know how it goes!